telekom/HPOflow/README.md

 ## Development

-- The code must be compatible with Python 3.6 or higher
+- The code must be compatible with Python 3.6 and higher
 - From the user's point of view we recommend Python 3.8 or higher - then you are compatible with TorchElastic (Torch Distributed Elastic) and more long-lived